GreatGameDota/Bengali-Character-Classification/README.md

 ## Input and Augmentation

 Input for this competition was pretty simple.
 I only used the given data converted to images.
-I used no external data (more on that later).
+I used no external data.
 The tough part of this competition was augmentation.

 34th place input:
 This solution used the 128px by 128px preprocessed images made by @lafoss[[1]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts).
 For augmentation I used Affine augmentations by @corochann[[2]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts) as well as the mixup and cutmix implementation by @MachineLP[[3]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts).

 201st place input:
 This solution used just 137px by 236px original images.
-Albumentations[[4]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts) for augmentations which include SSR, Cutout, IAAAffine, and IAAPerspective.
+Albumentations[[4]](https://github.com/GreatGameDota/Bengali-Character-Classification#final-thoughts) for augmentations which included only SSR, and hard Cutout (64x64 single hole).
 This solution also used mixup and cutmix.

 ## Training